Avarel/Kaiper/README.md

 func isEven(x) { x % 2 == 0 }; [1..20] |> filter(isEven)
 ```
 ###### Parameter Types and Defaults
-Functions can declare parameters with runtime prototype checking by appending the
+Functions can declare parameters with runtime type checking by appending the
-    prototype name to the parameter name.
+    type name to the parameter name.
 Parameters can also specify default
     expressions that are evaluated at invocation.
 ```
 func f(x = 0, y: Int = 2) {